 Modes of Instruction for 2020-21

-Hybrid: The course will have some synchronous attendance F2F on campus and content will be contained in Moodle.
+- Hybrid: The course will have synchronous attendance with some F2F class sessions held on campus and some held remotely.
+Class content will be contained in Moodle.
 Some larger classes may be split up so that some students are meeting on campus one day and another group meets on campus another day.
 Most courses will fit in this category and will be flexible for remote students.

 Frequently Asked Questions